apphatch/arthome-app-backend/README.md

 # README

 1. Install Ruby 2.7.0.
 We suggest using RVM.
+On Mac:
 ```
 brew install rvm
 rvm install 2.7.0